Periplus Research

 Terms of Use

-All website content, including text, structure, research materials, proprietary terminology, methodological frameworks, graphics, and design, is proprietary to Periplus Research Ltd and protected by applicable intellectual property and database laws.
-Content may be viewed for personal use only.
-Reproduction, distribution, commercial use, automated extraction, data mining, reverse engineering, creation of derivative works, or use of website content for training artificial intelligence or machine learning models is prohibited without prior written consent.
+All website content—text, structure, research materials, methodological frameworks, graphics, and design—is proprietary to Periplus Research Ltd and protected by intellectual property and database laws.
+Content is made available for personal reference.
+Reproduction, distribution, or commercial use without prior written consent is prohibited.

 Limitation of liability